alined908/phoodi/README.md

 - [ ] Find people who have similar food taste near you?
 - [ ] Some sort of reputation system
 - [ ] Guest accounts
+- [ ] Admin functionality for meetup member